SeqWare/seqware-sandbox/sanger_inside_docker/README.md

     chmod a+w datastore

-2. Download the Sanger workflow from S3

-    wget <fill in bucker URL here>

-3. Run the tabix server as a named container if you have not already (see tabix\_inside\_docker)
+2. Run the tabix server as a named container if you have not already (see tabix\_inside\_docker)

-4. Assuming docker is installed properly, build image with
+3. Assuming docker is installed properly, build image with

     sudo docker build  -t seqware_1.1.0-alpha.5_sanger .